 - Computer technology

 2. Accumulate the required hours of experience.

-North Carolina CPA applicants must complete at least one year of full-time work experience supervised by an actively licensed CPA.
-This experience may be in the public practice of accounting or in the field of accounting.
-Candidates who complete their work experience by teaching the subject of accounting full time must complete at least four years of experience.
-Candidates working in accounting who are not directly supervised by a licensed CPA may be able to meet experience requirements by working full time for four years.
+North Carolina CPA applicants must complete at least one year of full-time work experience in accounting that is supervised by an actively licensed CPA.
+Candidates may also complete their work experience by teaching the subject of accounting full time for at least four years.
+Finally, candidates working in accounting who are not directly supervised by a licensed CPA may be able to meet experience requirements by working full time in the field of accounting for four years.

 3. Apply for and pass the Uniform CPA Examination.